mbozdal/mbozdal.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am an Assistant Professor at Abdullah Gül University, and my research interests include in-vehicle communication, cyber-physical systems security, embedded systems, and the internet of things.
+I am a Research Fellow at the University of Birmingham, engaged in the HI-ACT (Hydrogen Integration for Accelerated Energy Transitions) project, and an Assistant Professor at Abdullah Gül University, and my research interests include in-vehicle communication, cyber-physical systems security, embedded systems, and the internet of things.
 Additionally, I have a curiosity about precision farming.